 Spritz your face with a toner (it helps hydrate the skin), apply the serum that's right for your skin, and end with a day moisturizer or night serum.
 Again, it's good to follow your esthetician's product recommendations.
 When you try to pick out inexpensive products for yourself it's easy to make a mistake.

 Enjoy your beautiful skin.
 You should see a difference after your home facial if the products are good.

-- Spa skin care line are higher quality than products you find in a drug store, which use cheap ingredients, or a department stores, which have artificial fragrances, expensive packaging and big advertising budgets.
+- Spa skin care lines offer higher quality than products you find in a drug store, which use cheap ingredients, or department stores, which have artificial fragrances, expensive packaging, and big advertising budgets.